Accessibility for Ontarians with Disabilities Act Plan (AODA)

 - Fax: 519-527-0222

-A response to your feedback will be provided either by directed response to you or as a summary report on the Board’s website.
+A response to your feedback will be provided either by direct response to you or as a summary report on the Board’s website.